chilikasha/tinytools/README.md

 - [Minus](https://minus.social/) - a finite social network where you get 100 posts - for life.
 No likes, follows and noisy notifications.

-- [Pony](https://www.ponymessenger.com/) - a messenger that picks up and deliveres once a day.

 [⬆️ Table of contents](#table-of-contents)

 ## Text